 Booker is expected to have no problem beating whichever Republican — Jeff Bell, Murray Sabrin, Brian Goldber or Richard Pezzullo — emerges victorious on Tuesday.
 And only one House seat, currently held by retiring Rep. Jon Runyan in South Jersey’s 3rd District, is expected to be competitive in November.
 So none of New Jersey’s races rank even among the 40 most expensive in the nation.

 But two competitive primaries — Republicans in the 3rd and Democrats in the 12th in Central Jersey — and well-stocked coffers for some of the state’s incumbents have contributed to the size of the candidates’ primary warchests.

-Contributions to House candidates as of 5/27/14.
-Choose one or more fields and Search.
-Click a column to sort.
-Click a row for more information.
+Contributions to House candidates.
+Choose one or more fields and click Search.

 The most expensive is the most competitive, in the 3rd District, which includes parts of Burlington and Ocean counties.
 On the GOP side, two former North Jersey mayors have moved South in the hope of replacing Runyan.

 Tom MacArthur, former chief executive of an insurance firm, has largely self-financed his run by loaning his campaign $2 million.
 As of May 28, he had raised a little more than that, Sunlight data shows.
 As of May 14, he had spent $1.2 million.
 His opponent, Steve Lonegan, who was defeated by Booker last year, has loaned his campaign money, as well, raising about $803,000 in total and spending $634,000.